harthur/nomnom/README.md

 #### required

 If this is set to `true` and the option isn't in the args, a message will be printed and the program will exit.

+#### choices

+A list of the possible values for the option (e.g. `['run', 'test', 'open']`).
+If the parsed value isn't in the list a message will be printed and the program will exit.

 #### type